 Example: David (payer) asks the Registrar to credit an amount paid for their child's school fees against the ongoing child support liability for that child.
 David provides copies of receipts.
 Elise (payee) confirms that David has paid the school fees.
 The Registrar credits the payment.

-Elise contacts DHS 2 weeks later and questions whether the payment should have been credited.
-Elise says the Family Court ordered David to pay the school fees as part of their property settlement.
-DHS tells Elise that the Registrar cannot now vary the decision to take that information into account and Elise needs to object to the original decision.
+Elise contacts Services Australia 2 weeks later and questions whether the payment should have been credited.
+Elise says that David was ordered to pay the school fees by the Federal Circuit and Family Court of Australia as part of their property settlement.
+Services Australia tells Elise that the Registrar cannot now vary the decision to take that information into account and Elise needs to object to the original decision.

 Withdrawing an objection